ABOUT US: Andy Tallone and the award-winning Yellow Bike

 Around this same time, Ron found yet another obscure brand to carry: Carabella Motorcycles, made in Mexico!
 Yep, and I bought one!
 A bright red Carabella 125 Calienta motocrosser.
 Ron bought a new Carabella 200 Carerra & we spent the next couple of years of weekends racing motocross all over Central California.
 Ron had been racing for years & was very good.
 Me, not so much.
 Ron is still racing to this day, at age 71.
 Ron Clawson, by the way, never left the motorcycles business.
 Today he owns a very successful Kawasaki franchise in Tulare CA.

-Fresh from a race, mud still covering the bike & my boots.
+ABOVE: Fresh from a race, mud still covering the bike & my boots.
 The Carabella 125 Caliente was pretty fast but prone to tranny problems that required splitting the cases to fix.
 Pain in the ass!
 Forget about doing it between races on the tailgate of your pickup.
 Rare bike few people have heard of.
 Probably because they never sold very many.
 I think Ron & I had the only two in captivity.